hackmonkey/praline-config/README.md

 configuration data, so any format it supports is supported.
 Additionally, `praline-config` can handle importing `dotenv` formatted files and binding environment variable values to fields in your configuration class.
-Finally, it can also incorporate values gathered from the CLI or similar through an dictionary.
+Finally, it can also incorporate values gathered from the CLI or similar through a dictionary.

 See the documentation for [python-configuration](https://pypi.org/project/python-configuration/) for the complete list of supported formats.